CKIP-Joint/BLOOM-zh-1B1/README.md

 Version 1.0 / 13.Feb.2023

-This model is a close collaboration between MediaTek Research, National Academy for Educational Research, and CKIP lab, Acedemia Sinica.
+This model is a close collaboration between CKIP lab at Acedemia Sinica, MediaTek Research, and National Academy for Educational Research.

 ## Table of Contents
 1. [Model Details](#model-details)